clj-commons/claypoole/README.md

 To construct a threadpool, use the `threadpool` function.
 It takes optional keyword arguments allowing you to change the thread names, their daemon status, and their priority.
-(NOTE: Thread priority is a system-level thing that depends on the OS; it is not the same as the task priority, described below.)
+(NOTE: Thread priority is [a system-level property that depends on the OS](http://oreilly.com/catalog/expjava/excerpt/#EXJ-CH-6-SECT-4); it is not the same as the task priority, described below.)

 ```clojure
 (def pool (cp/threadpool (cp/ncpus)